sj00coder/Jumbish-shop/README.md

 ### Basic Assumptions

-In JSON Date of orders are been made in ./Store?Orders.json, Which are been formatted in api.js file.
+In JSON Date of orders are been stored in ./Store?Orders.json.

 #### Only 1234567890 Mobile No has Orders in json